anoma/nspec/overrides/templates/guarded-action-template.md

 For the time being, guards can check only a single message at once.
-`<description of conditions for the action (cf. _event_ in event-driven machine) >`
+`<description of conditions for the action (cf. _event_ in event-driven machine) >` Guards can provide information (a la pattern-matching) which can then be used in the action.
 ## Action Xi

 `<description of "action" cf. Dijkstra's GCL >`